 J & C Bowls run the bowls shop under a franchise agreement which pays the club a commission on every sale.
 Members are encouraged to purchase bowls related goods from this shop.
 Orders can be taken and items sold whenever the club is open.

 12.5 Club Garments

-Club garments are sold by the club and stored in the bowls shop.
-All new members are provided with a free club shirt.
-Showerproof jackets and gilets in the club colours are also available.
+Club shirts are sold by the club and all new members are provided with a free club shirt.
+A jacket is also available from the supplier.

 13. BUSINESS DEVELOPMENT